ob-ivan/Ba7/doc/Autoload.md

 (and thus do not contain a backslash).
 These are shown in the following way:

-    // Figure 7.
-Mandatory classname tokens.
+    // Figure 8.
+Mandatory classname patterns.
     $libsInterfaceClassnameTemplate = '[\]\[]Interface';
-    // [\] - the wild-card for "namespace token".
+    // [\] - the wild-card for "namespace pattern".
-    // []  - the wild-card for "word token".
+    // []  - the wild-card for "word pattern".

-You may also want some tokens to be possibly empty.
+You may also want some patterns to be possibly empty.
 Then you put a self-explanatory question mark `?` inside the brackets to show your
 intention:

-    // Figure 8.
-Optional classname tokens.
+    // Figure 9.
+Optional classname patterns.
-    $libxExceptionClassnameTemplate = '[\?]\[?]Exception';
+    $libsExceptionClassnameTemplate = '[\?]\[?]Exception';
-    // [\?] - the wild-card for "optional namespace token".
+    // [\?] - the wild-card for "optional namespace pattern".
-    // [?]  - the wild-card for "optional word token".
+    // [?]  - the wild-card for "optional word pattern".

-The purpose of optional tokens is to be able to include abstract or generic classes in the same directory where more specific classes of the same sort reside in.
+The purpose of optional patterns is to be able to include abstract or generic classes in the same directory where more specific classes of the same sort reside in.
 Consider following folder structure:

-    // Figure 9.
+    // Figure 10.
 Example folder structure.
     lib/
-        Oxt/                        // Namespace token takes us into this folder. class/
+        Oxt/                        // Namespace pattern takes us into this folder. class/
                 Parse.class.php     // Files that do the main work throw exceptions at times ...                 // and require interfaces to ensure that they interact properly.